Iceows/aosp_patches_leaos/README.md

-Apply patches only on android-13.0.0_r4 tags
+Patch only for LeaOS android13 manifest